davidpomerenke/alphabetify/readme.md

 #### Long form

-If you just want to develop new rules, you need not care about the long form.
-Just write it in short form and it will be automatically preprocessed to long from by running `npm run preprocess`.
+The long form will be generated automatically from the short form by running `npm run preprocess`.

-The long form consists of pairs `[a, b]` where `text.replace(new RegExp(a, 'g'), b)` will be applied on each pair, in the order of their appearance:
+The long form is a pair `[a, b]` where `alphabetify` will apply `text.replace(new RegExp(a, 'g'), b)` to the input text for each pair, in the order of their appearance:

 - The pairs are organized in lists, where each element contains all the rules that apply at a transliteration level.